CSStarfish/Class-Responses/Project3Response.md

 ![Nineteenth Fit](https://github.com/CSStarfish/Machine-Learning/blob/master/Project%203%20Plots/Nineteenth%20Model%20Fit.png)

    I was able to complete ten fittings to the CNN model when I used the Adam optimizer (with the default initial learning rate of 0.01) in the compiler.
-I have attached the fittings below, as well as a description of each.
+I have attached plots of the fittings' respective loss values below, but these again proved to be less effective than the fifth fitting of the DNN, so I disregarded them.

 **CNN, Adam Optimizer**